Nuclear transport

-Nuclear transport refers to the mechanisms by which molecules move across the nuclear membrane of a cell.
-The entry and exit of large molecules from the cell nucleus is tightly controlled by the nuclear pore complexes (NPCs).
+Nuclear transport refers to the mechanisms by which molecules move across the nuclear membrane of a cell's nucleus.
+The entry and exit of large molecules from the nucleus is tightly controlled by nuclear pore complexes (NPCs).
 Although small molecules can enter the nucleus without regulation, macromolecules such as RNA and proteins require association with transport factors known as nuclear transport receptors, like karyopherins called importins to enter the nucleus and exportins to exit.

 Nuclear import

-Protein that must be imported to the nucleus from the cytoplasm carry nuclear localization signals (NLSs) that are bound by importins.
+Proteins that must be imported to the nucleus from the cytoplasm carry nuclear localization signals (NLSs) that are bound by importins.
 An NLS is a sequence of amino acids that acts as a tag.
 They are most commonly hydrophilic sequences containing lysine and arginine residues, although diverse NLS sequences have been documented.
 Proteins, transfer RNA, and assembled ribosomal subunits are exported from the nucleus due to association with exportins, which bind signaling sequences called nuclear export signals (NES).
 The ability of both importins and exportins to transport their cargo is regulated by the Ran small G-protein.

 Macromolecules, such as RNA and proteins, are actively transported across the nuclear membrane in a process called the Ran-GTP nuclear transport cycle.

 G proteins are GTPase enzymes that bind to a molecule called guanosine triphosphate (GTP) which they then hydrolyze to create guanosine diphosphate (GDP) and release energy.
 The RAN enzymes exist in two nucleotide-bound forms: GDP-bound and GTP-bound.
 In its GTP-bound state, Ran is capable of binding importins and exportins.
 Importins release cargo upon binding to RanGTP, while exportins must bind RanGTP to form a ternary complex with their export cargo.
 The dominant nucleotide binding state of Ran depends on whether it is located in the nucleus (RanGTP) or the cytoplasm (RanGDP).